groundxai/groundx-sdks/sdks/python/README.md

 ### `groundx.buckets.get`<a id="groundxbucketsget"></a>

 Look up a specific bucket by its bucketId.

-Interact with the \"Request Body\" below to explore the arguments of this function.
+Interact with the "Request Body" below to explore the arguments of this function.
 Enter your GroundX API key to send a request directly from this web page.
 Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>